Did you know that brand engagement is three times higher with Instagram Marketing than Facebook?

 The bio and captions are in Portuguese since the Pet Store is in Brazil.
 Since the store is aiming for a local clientele, using the local language makes sense.
 You’ll find that the hashtags are in English.
 This makes the store easily searchable on Instagram.

 Merrick Pet Care is US-based wholesome pet food store.They have a lot of interesting things going on in their Instagram feed.
 They hold contests and giveaways, one of the most popular engagement strategies on Instagram.
 You’ll find that their posts are a mix of pictures and videos.
-Photos drive more likes to your post while videos get the viewers commenting on your post.
+Photos drive more likes to your post, while videos get more comments.
 This way Merrick is using both mediums to increase engagement for their Instagram marketing.

 The product photography is also beautifully done.
 Since Instagram is more aesthetic than social, good photos are the key to attracting followers on Instagram.
 Each picture comes with a whimsical caption and appropriate hashtags, making the store easily search-able.

 Pet Co Foundation is another Pet Store Marketing on Instagram done right.
 Their news feed tells a story.
 You’ll see pets alongside their new happy owners.
 Pet Co has been able to create a brand for itself by focusing on concepts like love and sharing.
 They have a consistency in their social media posts- a similar message of love and happiness.
 These posts show you what’s happening with their business.
 And isn’t that the whole point of social media.
 Getting your potential customers to get to know you.
 The company posts about events, contests, stories etc.

 Northern Pine Customs – Filters for Custom Pet Furniture